-Both the Preferred Scenario and the Baseline labour and associated employee costs calculations are based on the Employee Establishment.
+Baseline labour and associated employee costs are based on the Employee Establishment.
 Additional labour costs related to specific non recurrent projects (where identified) are also included.
-Labour costs are budgeted in accordance with the Enterprise Agreement (EA) rates with anticipated indexation for increases beyond the current Enterprise Agreement.
-The Enterprise Agreement for 2012-15 set increases for the three years commencing 1 July 2012.
+Labour costs are budgeted in accordance with the Enterprise Agreement (EA) rates with anticipated indexation for increases beyond the current Enterprise Agreement for 2012/15 set increases for the three years commencing 1 July 2012.
 Estimated increases have been included beyond that period.

-Recurrent casual and overtime budgets are maintained to match the service and structure levels required for 2014-15.
-Specific adjustments to services and operations in line with the Preferred Scenario outcomes have not been included in any detail until the outcome of the SRV application is determined.
+Recurrent casual and overtime budgets are maintained to match the service and structure levels required for 2014/15 subject to variation if adjustments as outlined in the scenarios are adopted.
 It is usual that some of these budgets are exceeded during the year as additional employee resources are used for projects that are planned but not allocated to labour in the first instance, or for new projects introduced with funding.

 Employee costs are inclusive of labour on costs such as superannuation, workers' compensation costs, parental leave, annual leave, provision for long service leave and payroll tax, where applicable.
-The previous Federal Government passed legislation increasing the compulsory superannuation guarantee payments that Council pays for all staff in accumulation scheme super funds.
-This series of increases (0.25% in 2014-15 and 0.5% increases for 2015-16 to 2019-20 to bring the levy to 12% by 2020) has been factored into the long term position.
-The current Federal government has indicated that it wishes to review or adjust these increases or their timing, but specific direct announcement or legislation has not been proposed to date.
+The Federal Government has passed legislation to increase the compulsory superannuation guarantee payments that Council pays for all staff in accumulation scheme super funds.
+This series of increases (0.25% in 2014/15 and 0.5% increases for 2015/16 to 2019/20 to bring the levy to 12% by 2020) has been factored into the long term position.